euphemia94/qa-example/README.md

 ## Evaluation Criteria

-Your performance will be evaluated based on:
+Your performance will be evaluated based on (by order of importance):
 1. The tasks you manage to deliver
 2. The quality and manner of delivery
 3. Your ability to test and debug errors